 - Monticello - Take a detour off either route to discover the former home of President Jefferson, which offers informative tours.

 - Shenandoah National Park - Running parallel to I-81 and I-95, Skyline Drive runs along the ridge of the mountains through this beautiful national park, where you'll find hikes and views aplenty.
+You will need an Old Rag Day-Use Ticket if you are planning to visit the Old Rag Mountain.
+Please check the national park's website for details.

 The Atlantic Route